mpalenque/vps-for-web/README.md

 ### 4. Required Permissions
 The app requires access to:
 - Camera (for localization)
-- Device orientation sensors (for pose tracking)
+- Device orientation sensors (for rotational tracking)
 - HTTPS (required for accessing device features)

 ### 5. Troubleshooting